You need a breast pump, so why not make sure it’s a free breast pump?

 I would rather babysit, for free, 10 screaming, hungry, exhausted babies then try to approach that bureaucratic nightmare.

 So, what then?
 Dream lost?
-Is that the loophole that has all the Insurance Companies high-fiving and pouring champagne?
+Is “being annoying” the loophole that has all the Insurance Companies high-fiving and pouring champagne?

 Well, if so, they’re about to be disappointed, because there’s a company called Aeroflow who will take all that headache and make those torturous insurance calls for you.

 Oh, and you don’t have to pay them either.
 Yes, you can use a free breast pump specialist to get you a free breast pump.
 (I love how that works.)